 CFSF History and Philosophy

-After completing my college education and at the onset of my career, I believed that my role was key to kids making it in life.
+After completing my college education and at the onset of my career, I believed my role was key to helping kids making it in life.
 It was not so much an arrogant approach but rather a simple ignorance.
-With my experience as a counselor with the State of Washington and a probation monitor with Kitsap County, my contact with children was brief.
-As I began to work with Youth for Christ foster parents, I realized that real change and impact for children is made within the family.
-It was deflating to my ego, but it really made me think about my priorities.
-This is when I knew the direction I wanted to go.
+With my experience as a counselor with the State of Washington and juvenile probation with Kitsap County, my contact with children was brief.
+I then started working with Youth for Christ foster parents.
+I quickly realized real change and impact happen within family.
+It was deflating to my ego, but it reshaped my direction.

 Behind-the-Scenes Support of Foster Parents

 We at CFSF are here to support you.
 But, as I’ve learned over the years, our support must come from behind the scenes.
 We are here to help make your life as a foster parent as normal as possible and let that extend into the lives of the children in your care.
-We will work to arrange respite, case aide support, interface with social workers, pay you on time and properly, arrange visitation services, ensure you are respected by the social work team, etc.
+We will work to arrange respite, case aide support, interface with social workers, arrange visitation services, ensure you are respected by the social work team, etc.

 While CFSF does have periodic activities for foster families (bowling, Christmas parties, summer activities), this is not a mainstay of our agency.
 Although it is important to come together and enjoy the company of each other, CFSF will never be a substitute for family.
-You, as foster parents, are able to connect children to your church, extended family, friends, clubs, sports, etc. and allow them to form natural bonds.
+Foster parents can help foster children feel safe and loved at the time of placement by maintaining family connections, church connections, extended family, friends, clubs, sports, etc. and allow them to form natural bonds.

 Working behind the scenes is not an ego builder, but seeing the outcomes brings us great joy.
-I have often said that when kids are adopted or move on to permanency and the years go by, I hope they don’t even remember we exist.
-In other words, if we can normalize kids within your family, reinforcing you as parent, we have done a good thing.
+I have often said that when kids are successfully returned home with family, or adopted, I hope they don’t even remember we exist.
+In other words, if we can normalize kids within your family, reinforcing you as parents, we have done a good thing.

-Since we encourage family, we will look to you to resolve issues.
-We will not always come riding in on a white horse to save the day.
+Challenges will arise in family settings – All Families!
+We are here to help your family when issues happen.
+Our approach is to catch problems early and help your family find resolution early.
 We believe a problem solved within a family is far more productive for children than when an agency is seen as the primary problem solver.
 With this said, we NEVER want you to hide issues that need to be reported.
 We are about supporting foster families and allowing them to have their own unique parenting style as long as it is within WAC guidelines.

-So as we move into the future, with God’s grace and guidance, we must be mindful of both our role and your role.
+As we move into the future, with God’s grace and guidance, we must be mindful of both our role and your role.
 We will always strive to be honest and straight forward with you.
-If issues arise we will come to you first.
-We will always work with you and for you and, in return, we know that you will do likewise for the children placed in your care.
+If issues arise, we will come to you first.
+We will work with you and for you.
+In return we know that you will do likewise for the children placed in your care.

 In closing I want to thank you all for becoming foster parents.
-I truly believe being a foster parent is the highest calling.
-It is a wonderful thing to bring in children you don’t know and give them love, safety, and a nurturing home … children who often times come to you in rough shape with more than challenging behaviors.
-I am very proud to join with you in helping children in need.
+I truly believe foster parents are God’s hands and play a critical role in society.
+It is a wonderful thing to bring in children you don’t know and give them love, safety, and a nurturing home … children who often come to you in rough shape with more than challenging behaviors.
+I am very proud to join you in helping children in need.

 Mark Fullington